Add To Favorites

 Beetles and bugs are awesome!
 Take a close look at crawling creatures and draw one that's larger than life.

-After studying insects, choose one insect that intrigues you.
-Become an expert on that bug.
+Once research is complete, individual students choose one insect that intrigues them, becoming an expert on that particular bug.
 Find out what it looks like, what size it is, where it lives, what it eats, and other details.

-Using Crayola® Washable Markers, draw your insect in its natural habitat.
+Using Crayola® Washable Markers, students draw their selected insects in natural habitat.
 Show details such as food sources, predators, and features of its home.

 Bugs are flyers and crawlers, diggers and wigglers!
 Discover the biology of arthropods and then show insects at their be